Assistive Technology

 • Text-to-Speech (TTS): Converts digital text into spoken words, allowing users to listen while following along.
 Popular tools include NaturalReader, Speechify, and built-in features like Microsoft Immersive Reader.

-Audiobooks: Professionally narrated books that provide access to grade-level content without the barrier of decoding.
+Audiobooks: Narrated books that provide access to grade-level content without the barrier of decoding.
 Services like Learning Ally and Bookshare offer extensive libraries for students with qualified disabilities.

 Scanning/Reading Pens: Portable handheld devices (e.g., C-Pen Reader) that scan printed text and read it aloud through headphones.

-Optical Character Recognition (OCR): Software that converts photos of text (like worksheets or signs) into digital, readable text for TTS.
+Optical Character Recognition (OCR): Software such as Apple’s Live Text and Speak Selection/Accessibility Reader will convert photos of text (like worksheets or signs) into digital, readable text for text-to-speech access.

 Google.
 (2026).
 Gemini 3 [Large language model]. https://gemini.google.com/